-Another year done and dusted, and a whole summer break ahead of you.
-It’s tempting to just put your feet up and let the eight weeks pass you by, but there’s so much to see and do, and, let’s face it, it’s your chance to create #insta moments to reflect on when you’re mid-semester and need inspo to get you through the term.
+Another semester done and dusted, and a whole break ahead of you.
+It’s tempting to just put your feet up and let the weeks pass you by, but there’s so much to see and do, and, let’s face it, it’s your chance to create #insta moments to reflect on when you’re mid-semester and need inspo to get you through the term.

 So here’s your list for the uni break, do it all.